Welcome to Eos Laser Mapping™ with ArcGIS Collector!

 Now Share your map with its desired user groups by choosing from the options.
 Click Done.

-To verify that your map is properly published, open Collector for ArcGIS on your iOS device.
+To verify that your map is properly published, open ArcGIS Collector on your iOS device.
 Browse to the group that you have shared the map with and open the map.

 Click on the + button.
 The newly created Laser layer should be listed.